 These past months, our nation has experienced fear, anger, grief, periods of reflection and learning, maybe some glimmers of hope, and has been jolted into self-examination on systemic racism.
 As a theater, our work can embrace art and artists to enrich, activate, and enliven our community.
 We want the Playhouse to continue being a platform for theatrical storytelling, especially for those stories that wake us up to see our own experiences in new ways and those stories that have been ignored or have yet to be told.
 We believe it is essential for our hearts, our souls, and our shared future on this earth.

-At this time, we’d like to share with you some of the research, resources and organizations our staff has turned to for wisdom and for action:
+We’d like to share with you some of the research, resources and organizations our staff has turned to for wisdom and for action:

 Towards an Inclusive History of America